-- information on how to opt out of screening
+Find out how to opt out of screening.

 Except where indicated, all statistics are from PHE.

 Hewitson P and others.
 ‘Cochrane systematic review of colorectal cancer screening using the fecal occult blood test (hemoccult): an update’.
-American Journal of Gastroenterology 2018: 103(6), pages 1541-1549 ↩
+American Journal of Gastroenterology 2018: 103(6), pages 1541 to 1549. ↩